SIDDHARTH107/Amazon-Sales-Navigator-Revenue-Profit-Shipment-Insights/README.md

 d) Donut/Pie charts for <=3 or 4 categories

 - __Dashboard Development:__ Interactive filters, clean labels (no abbreviations), intuitive ordering, and then deployment or publishing to end users

+## Some sample business insights from this dashboard:

+- Revenue drops when shipment times increase

+- Offline channels generate higher revenue than online

+- Sub-Saharan Africa & Europe are top-performing regions

+- Orders peaked in 2012 but gradually declined after 2014

+- Shipment delays strongly correlate with reduced revenue